Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Retrospective:

-- Had a hard time finding the fun and direction of the game.
+- We had a hard time finding the fun and direction of the game.
-- Team was initially excited about the project but in reality didn't have enough time to dedicate it.
-Initially scoped as a team effort, project was shelved primarily because of this factor.
+- The team was initially excited about the project but in reality didn’t have enough time to dedicate to it.
+This was the main factor behind the project being shelved, since it had been scoped as a team effort.
 - Top-down added more directions of travel and more freedom of design, but it increased programming complexity more than initially thought.
-- Asset store had limited selection of art for this camera angle.
+- The Unity asset store had a limited selection of art for this camera angle.
 - Assets required more sprites and animations to cover front and back directions.
 - Camera angle made perspectives difficult to manage.
-For example doors on the left, right and bottom of screen didn't look right.
+For example, doors on the left, right and bottom of the screen didn’t look right.

 ---